Alabama's Governor Resigns Amid Scandal Over Alleged Affair And Cover-Up

 "Dianne Bentley later filed for divorce.
 The report says her suspicions of an affair were confirmed when Bentley mistakenly sent his wife a text that read 'I love you Rebekah' with a red-rose emoji."

-Also last week, the Alabama Ethics Commission found "probable cause" that Bentley improperly used campaign funds in connection to the alleged affair, among other ethical and legal violations.
+Also last week, the Alabama Ethics Commission found "probable cause" that Bentley improperly used campaign funds in connection with the alleged affair, among other ethical and legal violations.

+NPR's Debbie Elliott notes that Bentley is the third Alabama official to lose his job in a year.
+Roy Moore was suspended from his post as chief justice of the state Supreme Court when he ordered state judges to disregard the U.S. Supreme Court's decision supporting the legality of same-sex marriage.
+Mike Hubbard was removed as speaker of the state House after being convicted of ethics charges.